SaidRustamxodjayev/SaidRustamxodjayev/README.md

 ### Web Developer:  Html | Css | Bootstrap | VsCode | JavaSkript

 ### Front End developter, knowing: Html, Css, JavaScript, Bootstrap.
-From the Back end of the developer I know such languages as: C / c++, Python.
+From the Back End of the developer I know such languages as: C / c++, Python.
 I love watching anime, playing games and read books.

 <!--
 **SaidRustamxodjayev/SaidRustamxodjayev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.